appsquickly/typhoon/README.md

 Being able to make this decision at run-time rather than compile time is the key advantage of dependency injection.
 Multiple, different implementations of a single software component can be created at run-time and passed (injected) into the same test code.
 The test code can then test each different software component without being aware that what has been injected is implemented differently.
+[Wikipedia]

 ### Why Spring for Objective-C?